sunnyark/civitai-shortcut/README.md

 * CivitaiShortCutBackupUrl.json : JSON file for backing up the URL during shortcut registration.

 # Change Log
+v 1.5.7
+  The functionality to filter using the base model provided by Civitai has been added.

 v 1.5.6
 * Change the "user gallery paging" method to cursor-based paging as recommended by Civitai.